 In keeping with its mission, the University seeks to prepare its students to be knowledgeable, forthright, and honest.
 It expects and requires academic honesty from all members of the University community.
 Academic honesty includes adherence to guidelines established by the University, its Colleges and Schools and their faculties, its libraries, and the computer center.

 Further information regarding academic or academic-related misconduct, and disciplinary procedures and sanctions regarding such misconduct, may be obtained by consulting the current edition of the Creighton University Handbook for Students.
-However, students are advised that expulsion from the University is one of the sanctions which may be imposed for academic or academic-related misconduct.
+Students are advised that expulsion from the University is one of the sanctions which may be imposed for academic or academic-related misconduct.